MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 }
 ```

-Match arms are checked in order from top to bottom, and the first pattern which matches (with a
+Match arms are checked in order from top to bottom, and the first pattern that matches (with a
 guard expression, if present, that evaluates to `true`) will be executed.

 Note that the series of match arms within a `match` must be exhaustive, meaning that every possible